whoisryosuke/styled-theme-generator/README.md

 # Styled Theme Generator

-Figma plugin for generating or importing CSS in JS themes from Figma color and text styles.
+Figma plugin that generates a CSS in JS theme from your document's text and color styles, or lets you import a theme to generate Figma styles.

 ## What does it do?